 3 Credits (CR/NC).
 Places students in a criminal justice related field for a specific period to gain experience prior to employment.
 Correlates theory and classroom instruction with experience.
-(PR: Permission)
+(PR: Permission) Culinary Arts (CA)

-Culinary Arts (CA) CA 105 - Knife Skills and Fabrication.
+CA 105 - Knife Skills and Fabrication.

 3 Credits.
 This course covers the principles of basic knife skills and the techniques for the production and fabrication of meats, game, poultry and seafood in the culinary industry to the standards present in the field.
-Students will learn recipe conversions and proper measuring skills in both standard U.S. measurements and metric measurements.
+Students will learn classic knife cuts, how to break down chicken, filet fish, shuck shellfish and fabricate various cuts of beef, pork, and lamb.
+Students will learn the anatomy of the knife, proper handling and safety, sharpening and cleaning.
 (CO: CA 110, and CA 200)